There are three types of reader, Single, Dual and Quad.

 Picture shows 25mm by 15mm aerial, with OO/HO and N-gauge track.

-The aerials for O-gauge are larger, 45mm by 30mm, but work exactly the same as the smaller aerails.
-The long and medium wire distances are also different.
+The aerials for O-gauge are larger, 45mm by 30mm, but work exactly the same as the smaller aerials.
+They are available with 9cm and 33cm wires.

 The picture shows the 45mm by 30mm aerial with O-gauge track.